 But first, let’s go over the basics of ranking factors to get our foundational knowledge established.

-Search engine optimization (SEO) is the process of optimizing your website to rank as high as possible in organic search engine results.
+SEO is the process of optimizing your website to rank as high as possible in organic search engine results (and yes, you can aim for the first page).
 When talking about search, we use the term “organic” to refer to search results that are unpaid.
 This is different from pay-per-click advertising (or PPC), which is a strategy that focuses on paid traffic generation.

 Note the differences between the organic and paid search results in the image below: